The Chronicle of Leadership: Lessons from Higher Education

 Like many others, my secondary education included going to a private school, and there was no football team, and we did not get all the famous commodities as the large 6A schools in the area, that were providing faulty education by the minute.
 Their teachers don't care about the success of their students, nor do they care about the personal relationships within the student body and the school at-large.

-With the help of my grandparents, I attended a private Christian school, not because my family is rich by any means, but because I was severely bullied throughout elementary and middle school.
+With the help of my grandparents, I attended a private Christian school, not because my family is rich by any means, and not because I was overly religious, but because I was severely bullied throughout elementary and middle school.
 Bullies would always kick me out of groups, steal my food, cyberbully, and jump me during physical education class.
 This was definitely not the highlight of my life, and by the time I was in 8th grade, I took the last stand against the main bully himself.
 The result ended with me serving an out-of-school suspension and never did I return to that school.

 Following suit, I was asked by my grandparents to attend a local private school, and refused, stating that I would have rather been homeschooled.
 They got me to go to an interview, and then I started to attend the private 2A, Division 1 Christian school.
 I was forced by the principal to go back to Pre-Algebra, even though my previous school had me enrolled in Algebra 1.
 This provided a non-sensical fault to the established mathematical abilities that were in the progression of an honor society placement.
 It wasn't until my sophomore year that a new perspective of mathematical abilities was handed down by the instructor.

 During that same year, my grandfather passed away (2015), following the day the Kansas City Royals won the World Series.
 That day will forever hold dear in my heart, like a legend, and my father figure returned to heaven.
 The next day, the chapel was canceled, and there was an opportunity to speak to my class about how broken my life had become, and the influence my grandfather had on my life.
 I promised my grandfather that I would make a difference in others' lives and start by joining the student council.